poezio/slixmpp/docs/howto/make_plugin_extension_for_message_and_iq.rst

 Get started with signals:
 -------------------------

-Let's look about code below:
+Let's look at the code below:

 .. code-block:: python